Duck Leg Confit

 - Salt and pepper to taste

-- 3. Stir in shredded duck confit, season with salt and pepper, and garnish with fresh parsley before serving.
+- 3. Stir in shredded duck leg confit, season with salt and pepper, and garnish with fresh basil before serving.

 Duck Leg Confit with Cauliflower Purée

-A sophisticated dish featuring duck leg confit served over a creamy cauliflower purée for a low-carb option.
+A gourmet dish featuring crispy duck leg confit served over a creamy cauliflower purée, creating a perfect balance of flavors and textures.

 - 2 duck leg confits